F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

 Guides
 ------

-See the `F5 Dashboard for OpenStack Neutron LBaaS User Guide`_ documentation for more information.
+See the `Configure SSL Offloading On F5 Neutron LBaaS Dashboard`_ documentation for more information.

 Limitations
 -----------